Configuring Customer Central for Passkey Management

 -

-Application (client) ID - the unique identifier that Microsoft Entra ID assigned to your Device Management application when you registered it
+Application (client) ID - the unique identifier that Microsoft Entra ID assigned to your Passkey Management application when you registered it

 -

-Secret - the Value of the client secret credential used by your Device Management application to identify itself when requesting a token
+Secret - the Value of the client secret credential used by your Passkey Management application to identify itself when requesting a token

 -